imtapps/code-review-guide/README.md

   - Are there any (obvious) linting violations?
   - Can it be refactored?
     - Methods that look large
+    - Methods that add new attributes to the object
     - Methods that are deeply nested
     - Methods that mutate passed in data
     - Methods that do not return a value